Building a Business Intelligence Architecture at Aventine

 This was an iterative process which required continuous feedback from stakeholders

-Worked with finance department to understand data architecture of financial system and their process.
+02: I worked with the finance department to understand data architecture of financial system and their process.

 Step 1: Conducted stakeholder interviews with select members of finance team to discuss: